lauramwall/.edu-prototype1/README.md

 Specifications: https://preview.uxpin.com/73da93fac0f022f60cab7efb69a6408bd5d5d22c#/pages/90816540/specification/no-panels?mode=i

 <h1>Project Goal</h1>
 Create a working prototype in correspondence to the .edu homepage simulation (located above).
-This project was created for the Marketing department of University of Phoenix.
+This project was created for the Marketing department of University of Phoenix in September of 2018.

 <h1>Technologies Used</h1>
   <ul>